YicongHong/Fine-Grained-R2R/README.md

 ## source
 The code of the proposed Chunking Function for generating the sub-instructions.

-* Install the [StanfordNLP package](https://github.com/stanfordnlp/stanza/) (v0.1.2 in our experiment) and download the English models for the neural pipeline.
+* Install the [StanfordNLP package](https://github.com/stanfordnlp/stanza/) ([v0.1.2](https://pypi.org/project/stanfordnlp/0.1.2/) in our experiment) and download the English models for the neural pipeline.

 * Run *make_subinstr.py* to generate sub-instructions data from the original R2R data.

+* The generated files had been sent to AMT for annotating the sub-paths.